Cultural Barriers to Communication

 • VR can be used to simulate environments that expose workers to different cultural settings, enhancing empathy and understanding.

-How can Companies train Employees to Overcome Cultural Communication Barriers?
+Training Employees to Overcome Cultural Communication Barriers

 Conclusion